aksh10000/aksh-sarvam/README.md

 Steps:
 1. Clone this repo using ssh or https(repo is private)
 2. Install the requirements.txt file using `pip install -r requirements.txt`.
-3. Enter the file location of the pdf file in the `initialize_multiple_retrievers.py` file using `python initialize_multiple_retrievers.py`.
+3. Enter the file location of the pdf file in `file_path` variable in the `initialize_multiple_retrievers.py` file first and run the file using `python initialize_multiple_retrievers.py`.
 4. Use tmux to run 3 different terminals on a single or on vscode open 3 different shells to run the following commands
    1. Type `uvicorn rag_api_endpoint:app --reload --port 8000` on the first terminal and press `Enter`
    2. Type `uvicorn agent_api_endpoint:app --reload --port 8001` on the second terminal and press `Enter`